Few snags for Election Day voting amid scrutiny on process - NewsBreak

 In a few states, voters encountered tighter voting rules because of laws enacted in states controlled politically by Republicans.
 Among them are Florida and Georgia, where voters faced new ID requirements for using mail ballots.

-Election officials in Broward and Palm Beach counties in Florida, where a congressional special election was being held, said voting had been smooth so far.
-Neither reported problems linked to the state’s new election law.
+Election officials in Broward and Palm Beach counties in Florida, where a congressional special election was being held, said voting had been smooth.
+Neither reported problems linked to the state's new election law.

 Georgia Republicans have been keeping a close eye on Fulton County, a heavily Democratic county that includes most of Atlanta, for any voting problems that could justify a state takeover using a sweeping new election law.